Skip to content

 uv run mcp dev featurestore_server.py

-This command starts the server and opens the Inspector in your browser (usually http://localhost:5173 or similar).
+The command starts the server and opens the Inspector in your browser (usually at http://localhost:5173).

 Inspector